TerexereT/adminity-dashboard/amplify-deployment-dev.md

     ```
     Follow the prompts to connect the CLI to your AWS account.
 3.  **Project Code**: Ensure you have the Adminity project code locally.
+4.  **n8n Chat Webhook URL (Optional)**: If you plan to use the n8n chat widget, have your n8n chat webhook URL ready.

 ## Deployment Steps